Kate Pierson: Music career

 Pierson met up with the other members of what would become the B-52s while living in Athens, Georgia.
 The band formed in October 1976 and played a few parties before heading to New York to play some shows.
 Eventually, Pierson and the other band members began commuting between Athens and New York, playing gigs.

 Personal life

+Pierson was married to Brian Cokayne, a Mancunian, whom she met while living in Europe between 1971 and 1973.

 From 1981 to 1996, Pierson was in a relationship with artist Tim Rollins.

-In 2003, Pierson started a relationship with artist Monica Coleman.
+In 2003, Pierson started a relationship with artist and designer Monica Coleman.
+They got married on August 3, 2015.